ahmadnazir/ahmadnazir.github.io/blog/posts/2017-02-07-trust-self-signed-certificate/post.md

 For making the OS trust the certificate, the requirements for Debian are:

-- The certificate is in PEM format
+- The certificate should be in PEM format
-- The certificate should be place in the certs directory i.e. /etc/ssl/certs
+- The certificate should be placed in the certificates directory i.e. /etc/ssl/certs
-- The name of the symlink to the certificate is the hash of the certificate needs a .0 appended to it.
-Why we do that??
+- The name of the symlink to the certificate is the hash of the certificate needs a `.0` appended to it.
+Why we do that?
 No idea.. let me know when you find out

-or in not so intuitive terms:
+or in bash lingo:

 ```
 CERTS=/etc/ssl/certs